jxtngx/lightning-lab/README.md

 ### Source Module

-`lightning_pod.api` should contain code for model serving APIs built with [FastAPI](https://fastapi.tiangolo.com/project-generation/#machine-learning-models-with-spacy-and-fastapi).

-`lightning_pod.cli` should contain code for the command line interface built with [Click](https://click.palletsprojects.com/en/8.1.x/) and [Rich](https://rich.readthedocs.io/en/stable/).

-`lightning_pod.core` should contain code for Lightning Module and Trainer.
+`lightning_pod.core` should contain code for the Lightning Module and Trainer.

 `lightning_pod.backend` should contain MixIns, Hooks, and utilities.